wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.0-fix.1

+1.Fixed the issue of destroying mind maps without setting a background style and reporting errors.

 ## 0.6.0

 Breaking change: Adjusted the directory structure of the simple-mind-map source code, Main impact: 1.
 The introduction path of the plugin needs to be modified.
 The constant file path needs to be modified.